app-nerds/corona-ramp-up/README.md

 * A major closure of an epicenter
 * A major shelter-in-place type of order is issued
-* A significate travel-ban is issued
+* A significant travel-ban is issued

 ## Tech